makeneto/react-quiz/README.md

-# React Quiz (Redux, e mais...)
+# React Quiz (Redux, and more...)

-### React Quiz - Teste Seus Conhecimentos!
+### React Quiz - Test Your Knowledge!
-O React Quiz é um jogo interativo desenvolvido com React que desafia seus conhecimentos em diversas áreas.
-Com perguntas dinâmicas e um design intuitivo, ele proporciona uma experiência envolvente para quem quer aprender se divertindo.
+React Quiz is an interactive game developed with React that challenges your knowledge in various areas.
+With dynamic questions and an intuitive design, it provides an engaging experience for those who want to learn while having fun.

-### 🔥 Destaques do jogo:
+### 🔥 Game Highlights:
 <ul>
-  <li>✔️ Perguntas aleatórias e atualizadas</li>
+<li>✔️ Random and updated questions</li>
-  <li>✔️ Interface intuitiva e responsiva</li>
+<li>✔️ Intuitive and responsive interface</li>
-  <li>✔️ Feedback instantâneo sobre suas respostas</li>
+<li>✔️ Instant feedback on your answers</li>
-  <li>✔️ Contador de pontos para acompanhar seu progresso</li>
+<li>✔️ Point counter to track your progress</li>
 </ul>

-Teste suas habilidades e vê se você consegue acertar todas as perguntas! 🚀
+Test your skills and see if you can get all the questions right! 🚀

 ![Image](https://github.com/user-attachments/assets/d66b9b97-5511-4db5-8402-5928cae039af)